mamukugo/mamukugo/README.md

 ---

-##  Hobbies
+##  Hobbies and Interests

-- Reading about AI & Tech Ethics
+- Gyming and Fitness
-- Hiking & Nature Photography
+- Holistic Living
-- Chess & Logical Puzzles
+- Beauty and Lifestyle

 ---

 ##  Contact

-If you'd like to connect or collaborate, feel free to [email me](mailto:your.email@example.com).
+If you'd like to connect or collaborate, feel free to [email me](mailto:monicaamukugo@icloud.com).